-The Prudence Wright Overlook, Nashua River Access Area is underway and local groups, town organizations, businesses and residents are showing their support by donating time and raising funds to complete the project at no expense to the Town or taxpayers.
+The Prudence Wright Overlook, Nashua River Access Area has been underway since 2010 and local groups, town organizations, businesses and residents are showing their support by donating time and raising funds to complete the project at no expense to the Town or taxpayers.

 The land adjacent to the bridge, owned by Mass Division of Fisheries and Wildlife, is being developed into a unique area featuring a natural setting of beauty and history.
 Private funding including a generous donation from the Pepperell DAR, Daughters of the American Revolution, was provided to create an information kiosk promoting the history of Pepperell’s covered bridges and expanding upon the heroic story of Prudence Wright, the woman patriot who defended the bridge and our independence during the Revolutionary War.
 The Prudence Wright monument, a favorite local icon, first erected by a great, great granddaughter of Prudence Wright over a century ago, is now displayed in the Overlook.